intjelic/python-sfml/doc/source/api/graphics.rst

       Utility class for manpulating RGBA colors.

-      :class:`sfml.graphics.Color` is a simple color class composed of 4
+      :class:`Color` is a simple color class composed of 4
       components:

          * Red,